CLI Commands Reference¶

 smelt type

-# Show type signature of a specific model
+# Show type signature of a specific model (canonical path form)

-smelt type daily_revenue
+smelt type silver.events_parsed

 smelt status¶